“Maltese Puppy Magnetic List Pads” Uniquely Shaped Sticky Notepad Measures 8.5 by 3.5 Inches

 Announcing the new and improved list pads for pet lovers!
 These sticky note pads are all about convenience and style.
 Each pad is die cut according to the Maltese Puppys head shape setting these pads apart from the rest.
 With 50 sheets per pad featuring a picture of the Maltese Puppy on each and every page, Maltese Puppy lovers and owners are going to absolutely love this item.
 These arent like your average post-its; measuring 8.5 x 3.5 inches they give you more room to keep track of things and allow you to avoid having to cram everything in.
 Every sheet is post-it adhesive and the pad itself is enhanced with a magnetic back for the convenience of keeping it right on your fridge for all those grocery items you need to remember when you run out, quick notes and reminders, or just for keeping on your desk at work.
 The list pad paper is like art work with its intimate portrait of the Maltese Puppy with detailed fur and color sure to stand out to any Maltese Puppy enthusiast.
 This list pad is a convenient thoughtful gift idea perfect for showing off your love of animals!

-Step to Potty Train a Puppy
+How to Potty Train a Puppy at night | Dog Pads

-Tips to Potty Train a Puppy
+Things You Need to Potty Train a puppy at night

 - Set a regular schedule for potty breaks during the day to give your dog as much opportunity to learn to potty outside in your chosen location.
 Puppies usually need six to eight such breaks during the day, leaving an hour between each break.